chinnagit/tradeshift/README.md

 docker run -p 8080:8080 -t nodemanagerimage:1.0

-access the application using url -- http://localhost:8080/node/<node name>
+access the application using url -- http://localhost:8080/node/{nodename}

+sample tree is hard coded in this form

+      root
+      /   \
+     A      B
+    /     /   \   \
+   C     D      E   F

 3.a.
 For the API --  get all descedants root node